 What We Mean When We Say...

-A lot of the terms that you’ll find here aren’t used in everyday English and can be confusing so we're hoping this list helps explain their meanings
+A lot of the terms that we use aren’t used in everyday English and can be confusing so we're hoping this list helps explain their meanings

 If you spot something that you haven’t come across before and we haven’t given an explanation let us know.
 We’ll add it to this page.